linusjuni/gcl-processor/task1.md

 ## Hints
 - Get inspired by the calculator example of the code framework in your group's repository.
+- Watch the starter video.
 - Start with the [GCL grammar specified in this repository](gcl.md) and adapt it to your parser generator:
     - `AST.fs`: add one type for each non-terminal symbol of the grammar, define the constructors of the type.
     - `Grammar.fsy`: add new non-terminals with their productions, add token declarations, and add the code generation part (based on your new types).
 You may need to specify precedence and associativity of some operators in the parser generator language, or by applying some of the grammar transformations seen in class.
     - `Lexer.fsl`: add rules to define the new tokens.
     - `Parser.fs`: you need to implement function `prettyPrint`, which, given the AST of the parsed GCL program, generates the code as a string.
+- Address the task with an incremental approach.
+Start with a simple version of GCL (e.g. with just skip) and get your parser to work.
+Incrementally add more features (assignments, sequences, if/do, etc.) to the language until you cover the entire language.

 ## Feedback & Evaluation